Skip to main content

 Rectangular Coordinate System

 A rectangular coordinate system, also known as the Cartesian coordinate system, consists of two perpendicular axes: the x-axis (horizontal) and the y-axis (vertical).
 Each point in this system is defined by an ordered pair (x, y), where 'x' indicates the horizontal position and 'y' indicates the vertical position.
-This system allows for the precise plotting of points and the visualization of geometric shapes.
+This system allows for the precise location of points in a two-dimensional space.

 Recommended video: